intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 There is good evidence to suggest that many important protocols are routinely maintained beyond their inception.
 In particular, a sizeable proportion of IETF activity is dedicated to the stewardship of existing protocols.
-This document fisrt discusses hazards in applying the robustness principle too broadly in section {{robustness}}, and offers an alternative strategy for handling interoperability problems in deployments in section {{active}}.
+This document first discusses hazards in applying the robustness principle too broadly in section {{robustness}}, and offers an alternative strategy for handling interoperability problems in deployments in section {{active}}.